Kaiwol1990/Mechaduino/README.md

 - changed all float to integer operations
 - added some filtering to the coil current setting
 - changed the frequency of the PID loop to 25-30 kHz
+- changed the PWM resolution from 8 bit to 12 bit

 - Processing script to display the step resonse